makrai/notes/alammar21-library-for-explain-transformer.md

 # Abstract

-* understanding of Transformer-based NLP models' success lags behind our ability to continue scaling these models.
-To increase the
+* understanding of Transformer-based NLP models' success lags behind our ability to continue scaling these models
-* we present Ecco – an open-source library for the explainability of
+* we present Ecco – an open-source library for transformer explainability
-  * a set of tools to capture, analyze, visualize, and interactively explore the inner mechanics of these models.
-This includes
+  * a set of tools to capture, analyze, visualize, and interactively explore the inner mechanics of these models
   * gradient-based feature attribution for natural language generation
   * hidden states and their evolution between model layers
   * convenient access and examination tools for neuron activations in the